ExemplaryMe/CindersManager/README.md

 I use https://github.com/TCNOco/TcNo-Acc-Switcher because it is godtier

 # How Saves are Handled
-Saves are kept in '%appdata%\DarkSoulsIII' and the game creates a folder with long string of names associated to the currently logged in Steam Account
+Saves are kept in `%appdata%\DarkSoulsIII` and the game creates a folder with long string as a name, associated to the currently logged in Steam Account
 Make note of which folder is your "Clean" save (non-Cinders steam account) and which is your "Cinders" save (Cinders steam account)
-Stay in your current Steam account, launch DS3 without Cinders, Copy your "Clean" save folder to `DARK SOULS III\Saves\` Switch to Cinders Steam account, launch DS3 with Cinders, copy your "Cinders" save folder to `DARK SOULS III\Saves\` You should have two folders inside of Saves, "Clean" and "Cinders" and they both contain differently named save folders that match each Steam profile.
+Stay in your current Steam account, launch DS3 without Cinders, Copy your "Clean" save folder to `DARK SOULS III\Saves\Clean` from `%appdata%\DarkSoulsIII`, delete after copying.
+Switch to Cinders Steam account, launch DS3 with Cinders, copy your "Cinders" save folder to `DARK SOULS III\Saves\Cinders` from `%appdata%\DarkSoulsIII`, delete after copying.
+You should have two folders inside of `Dark Souls III\Saves`, `Clean` and `Cinders` and they both contain differently named save folders that match each Steam profile.

 # Setup & Use
 The script lives at the root of your `Dark Souls III` folder.